learndatalab/learndatalab.github.io/_pages/home.md

 #### Research Areas

 ##### 1. Graph Representation Learning & Reasoning
 We design scalable algorithms for modeling relational structure in knowledge graphs, interaction networks, behavioral logs, and multi-sensor data.
-This work supports emerging directions including GraphRAG, knowledge-grounded reasoning, and agent orchestration over structured data.
+This work supports emerging directions including GraphRAG, knowledge-grounded reasoning, and agent orchestration.

 ##### 2. Explainable & Trustworthy AI
 We develop methods to make deep learning models more transparent and reliable, from post-hoc explainability for GNNs to mechanistic interpretability of LLMs.
 Our work also addresses neural watermarking, knowledge editing, and the integration of symbolic reasoning into modern ML systems.